 During WWII, the US did its best to maintain the flow of mail to its troops in Europe.
 Unfortunately, most able-bodied workers were either fighting or busy supporting the war effort at home.
 Their solution?
 Use African-American women.

-It all started with Mary Jane Mcleod Berthune.
-Born to freed slaves, Berthune educated herself, set up a school for African-Americans, and later joined President Roosevelt’s Black Cabinet.
+It all started with Mary McLeod Bethune.
+Born to freed slaves, Bethune educated herself, set up a school for African-Americans, and later joined President Roosevelt’s Black Cabinet.

-In that capacity, Berthune became assistant to the secretary of war.
+In that capacity, Bethune became assistant to the secretary of war.
 At the onset of WWII, America set up the Women’s Army Auxiliary Corps (WAAC), but it was only open to whites.